discordjs/guide/guide/command-handling/adding-features.md

 	});
 ```

-There's nothing really complex here; all you do is append some strings, `.map()` over the `commands` Collection, and add an additional string to let the user know how to trigger information about a specific command.
+There's nothing complicated here; all you do is append some strings, `.map()` over the `commands` Collection, and add a string to let the user know how to trigger information about a specific command.

 Since help messages can get messy, you'll be DMing it to the message author instead of posting it in the requested channel.
-However, there is something very important you should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.
+However, there is something significant you should consider: the possibility of not being able to DM the user, whether it be that they have DMs disabled on that server or overall, or they have the bot blocked.
 For that reason, you should `.catch()` it and let them know.

 ::: tip
 If you weren't already aware, `.send()` takes 2 parameters: the content to send, and the message options to pass in.
 You can read about the `MessageOptions` type <branch version="11.x" inline>[here](https://discord.js.org/#/docs/main/v11/typedef/MessageOptions)</branch><branch version="12.x" inline>[here](https://discord.js.org/#/docs/main/stable/typedef/MessageOptions)</branch>.
 Using `split: true` here will automatically split our help message into 2 or more messages in the case that it exceeds the 2,000 character limit.
 :::

 ::: tip
 Because the `data` variable is an array, you can take advantage of discord.js' functionality where it will `.join()` any array sent with a `\n` character.
-If you prefer to not rely on that in the chance that it changes in the future, you can simply append `.join('\n')` to the end of that yourself.
+If you prefer not to rely on that in the chance that it changes in the future, you can append `.join('\n')` to the end of that yourself.
 :::

 Below the `if (!args.length)` statement is where you'll send the help message for the command they specified.